NuttaneeKnight/ServiceNow/changeManagement.md

     - Admin role - (Manage Access, System Development, Delete Records)
 - Change Management is the process responsible for managing all Changes to the production operations environment from inception to completion
 - Change management helps organizationns understand and wor to minimize risks of changes to the IT environment
+- Standard - Changes with low risk, low complexity and low impact, or repeated deployment of recurring changes that have been previously approved and deployed.
+Requires only Manager approval (no CAB or Technical approval)
+- Normal - Changes of moderate to high complexity oor impact; requires technical approval.
+May require CAB approval, depending on risk and impact.
+- Emergeency - Unplanned changes necessary to restore service after an outage, when critical time constraints do not allow for all the steps required on a Normal Change.
+It is incumbent uponn the approving Manager to verify that all necessary testing and review has been completed.
+Requires Manager Approval; CAB members are notified.